Vancouver, BC — 2026

 Embedded Sovereign BESS

-A BESS or BMS deployment embedded in a critical facility or hyperscaler campus.
-The data layer and optimization contract that follows renews forever. e.g. On.Energy, Voltus
+BESS or BMS deployed inside a critical facility or hyperscaler campus.
+The optimization and monitoring software that follows becomes the stickiest contract in the building — physical removal is the only way to churn. e.g. On.Energy, Voltus

 Exit → Google, Microsoft, Amazon, Tesla Energy, Siemens, ABB.